-I like using these lightweight scissors when I’m cutting lining, silks and fusible interfacing.
+1c.
+I like using these lightweight scissors when I’m cutting linings, silks and fusible interfacing.
 It has long blades and what’s good about this type of scissor is the scissors rest on the table as you cut the fabric.

 This type of fabric shears is heavy like the card scissors, I have a collection of scissors that I use for varies types of fabrics wool, silk, net, linen and cotton with the size ranging from small to large.

-2. When I’m collaborating with a designer, company or fashion house I always have a set of block patterns or customised block patterns that are made to the client’s specifications, this enables me to crank out flat patterns effectively.
+2. I always have a set of digital block patterns or customised block patterns printed out that are made to the client’s specifications, this enables me to crank out flat patterns effectively.

 3. I’ve got a thing about mechanical pencils.
-I like to use a 2h or 4h 0.5mm lead pencil when I’m drafting and creating patterns on pattern paper.
-When I’m teaching online I sometimes use an HB or coloured pencils with a 0.5mm lead so it’s visible on the screen.
+I like to use a 2h or 4h 0.5mm lead pencil when I’m making patterns on pattern paper for accuracy and precision.
+When I’m teaching I sometimes use an HB or coloured pencils with a 0.7mm/0.9mm lead so it’s visible on the screen.

-4. Over the years I’ve used a pattern maker, fashion curve and a set square.
+4. Over the years I’ve used a pattern maker, fashion curve and a set square grader.
 These can be used to create patterns, draw straight lines, add seam allowances, mark in hip-lines, grain-lines, establish 45 and 90-degree angles, neckline curves, shape armholes, measure around curves, use as a compass and grade patterns.
-One of my students gave me a beautiful set of see through grading rulers from China and I’ve been attached to these bad boys ever since.
-Their very light, compact and it also has 0.5mm and 0.7mm markings.

 7. Whenever I need to create style lines on a 3d design (on the stand) I use either adhesive styling tape or cotton stay tape with pins.
-I don’t use the adhesive styling tape directly on the stand because it makes the stand become sticky after a while, so I create a duplicate body and place it on the stand and then use adhesive styling tape.
+I don’t like to use the adhesive styling tape directly on the stand because it makes the stand become sticky after a while, I create a duplicate body and place it on the stand and use adhesive styling tape.

 8. I’m a stickler when it comes to sewing pins; I use the colour headed long pins for the majority of projects i.e. silk, lace, jersey etc. I don’t like machining over my pins as they become blunt and it also ruins my sewing machine.

 9. This is my faithful friend my pattern notcher, this particular one I love because the notch is 0.3mm wide.
-Others I’ve used in the past have a 0.5mm notch.
+You can also purchase a notcher with a 0.5mm notch.
+Others I’ve used in the past have a more wider cut out for the notch.
 Can you imagine a pattern without notches?

-12. I use different size pattern weights to hold fabric and paper in place they are a god sends especially when I’m working on a large bridal or red carpet gown.
+12. I use mapping pins when I'm working in small scale and different size pattern weights to hold fabric and paper in place.
+They are an absolute god sends especially when I’m working with large pattern pieces i.e. bridal or evening wear.
 Pinning and cutting volumes of fabrics can be very time-consuming.